Does Homeowners Insurance Cover Earthquakes?

 Let's say the cost of your home is $250,000.
 For earthquake insurance, it will cost you $437 per month.

-That’s on top of your homeowners insurance policy.
-Using the national average quoted above and adding in the cost for earthquake coverage, you’ll be paying $577 a month.
+That's on top of your homeowner's insurance policy.
+Using the national average quoted above and adding in the cost of earthquake coverage, you'll be paying $577 a month.

-At the end of the day, earthquake insurance for those who need it the most is always going to be high in cost.
+Earthquake insurance for those who need it the most will always be expensive.

-But the cost of being not insured after a disaster could prove to be far greater.
+However, the cost of not being insured after a disaster could be far more significant.

 How Much Does it Cost to Repair Earthquake Damage?